elatov/elatov.github.io/_posts/2013-04-15-use-fwbuilder-to-deploy-an-iptables-firewall-to-a-dd-wrt-router.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-internal-simple.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-internal-simple.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/dd-wrt-internal-simple.png" alt="dd wrt internal simple Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" width="809" height="608" class="alignnone size-full wp-image-8242" title="Use FWBuilder to Deploy an IPtables Firewall to a DD WRT Router" /></a>

-Don&#8217;t get hung up on the **eth0.x** VLAN representations, from the same article:
+Don't get hung up on the **eth0.x** VLAN representations, from the same article:

-> NOTE: I&#8217;ve labelled the tagged VLANs as eth0.0 and eth0.1 on the following diagram which is a standard way of representing VLANs as subinterfaces on eth0 in routing BUT this is not the way that dd-wrt documentation represents them.
+> NOTE: I've labelled the tagged VLANs as eth0.0 and eth0.1 on the following diagram which is a standard way of representing VLANs as subinterfaces on eth0 in routing BUT this is not the way that dd-wrt documentation represents them.
 The eth0.0 represents VLAN 0 and the eth0.1 represents VLAN 1

 Looking at it from a firewall aspect: **vlan2** represents the external/public interface and **br0** (combination of eth1/wireless and vlan1/LAN interfaces) is our internal/private interface.
 For good measure checking out the routing table, we see the following: